 The Shareholder's tax report

-All shareholders will receive the “Shareholder's tax report” at the same time as the tax report.
+All shareholders will receive the “Shareholder's tax report”.
 This report presents a summary of your shares in Norwegian private limited companies.
 The shareholder's tax report also includes foreign companies registered on Oslo Stock Exchange and equity certificates in Norwegian savings banks

 The Shareholder’s tax report is intended to help you determine the correct taxable amounts, and to help you claim the deductions you are entitled to on your share income.

-- You need only submit the report if you have amended it.
+- You need only submit the report if you have made changes to it.

-- Changes to the report could mean that you must amend your tax return.
+- Remember that changes to the report could mean that you must amend your tax return.

-We recommend that you check the following information in the report:
+We recommend also that you check the following information in the report: